signalfx/signalfx-vsphere/README.md

 Optional configuration keys include:

 * MORSyncInterval - Time interval at which the vCenter inventory should be synced.
+* MORSyncTimeout - Time interval for which the application should wait for vCenter inventory sync for first time.
+It should be configured depending on the size of inventory.
 * MetricSyncInterval - Time interval at which the available metrics should be synced.
+* MetricSyncTimeout - Time interval for which the application should wait for available metrics sync for first time.
 * IngestEndpoint - The url of ingest endpoint to send to metrics.
 * IncludeMetric - Metrics required for different inventory objects can be included individually.
 Currently metrics can be added for datacenter, cluster, host and vm.
 * ExcludeMetric - Metrics emitted from different inventory objects can be excluded individually.